 Am I a candidate for scar revision?

-You will need a full evaluation to determine if scar revision is appropriate, and whether a worthwhile improvement can be expected and achieved.
+You will need a full evaluation to determine if our Houston scar revision is appropriate, and whether a worthwhile improvement can be expected and achieved.
 Some medications, such as steroid injections, can help minimize and prevent keloids.
 Some post-operative measures, such as pressure and massage, can also help to reduce and prevent the development of keloids.

 If you feel that visible scars are affecting your confidence and quality of life, you should explore your options for a scar revision treatment at Eisemann Plastic Surgery Center.
 Our father-son team of plastic surgeons can evaluate your condition and advise you of what treatment will best minimize the appearance of visible, problematic scars.